 The following criteria are applied when selecting bonds:

-- Bonds with special features, including ones with specific institutional arrangements, are excluded.
+- Bonds with special features, including specific institutional arrangements, are excluded.

-- Only fixed coupon bonds with a finite maturity and zero coupon bonds are selected, including STRIPS .
-Variable coupon bonds, including inflation-linked bonds, and perpetual bonds, are not included.
+- Only fixed coupon bonds with a finite maturity and zero coupon bonds are selected, including STRIPS.
+Perpetual bonds and variable coupon bonds, including inflation-linked bonds, are not included.

 - Only actively traded central government bonds with a maximum bid-ask spread per quote of three basis points are selected.
 The prices/yields are those at close of market on the reference day.